vishalchovatiya/CPP_Templates/Understanding l-value, r-value, l-value reference, r-value reference.md

 ```
 a = b; // a & b are of same type, defined somewhere else
 ```
-- In above assignment we dont want `b` to be change.
-This non-assignment rule makes sense, because assigning a value applies a side-effect to the object.
+- In the above assignment, we don't want `b` to be changed.
+This non-assignment rule makes sense because assigning a value applies a side-effect to the object.
-- Since r-values have expression scope, if we were to assign a value to an r-value, then the r-value would either go out of scope before we had a chance to use the assigned value in the next expression (which makes the assignment useless) or we’d have to use a variable with a side effect applied more than once in an expression (which by now you should know causes undefined behavior!).
+- Since r-values have expression scope, if we were to assign a value to an r-value, then the r-value would either go out of scope before we had a chance to use the assigned value in the next expression (which makes the assignment useless) or we’d have to use a variable with a side effect applied more than once in an expression (which by now you should know causes undefined behaviour!).

 ### l-value reference
 - Now an lvalue reference is a reference that binds to an lvalue.